kvnrajasekhar/buzzchat/README.md

 To get the app into your local environment, follow these steps:

 1. Clone the project.
-2. Navigate to the `Mern-Chat-Application` directory.
+2. Navigate to the `buzzchat` directory.
 3. Run the command `npm i`.
 4. Navigate to the `frontend` directory.
 5. Run the command `npm i`.